carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/considerations.md

 > [!TIP] Infinite Number of Considerations
-> You can add **an infinite number of considerations** to a decision.
+> You can add **an infinite number of considerations (axes)** to a decision.
 However, the more considerations you add, the closer decision score approaches 0.
 To address this, we introduced [[#Compensation Factor]].

 ## Understanding how considerations work